ansh1kaax/Apple-teenOS/README.md

 # Apple-teenOS
 https://mashable.com/article/teens-really-love-their-iphones
-# The readme is on process, till then please read this article.
+# The readme is in process, till then please read this article.